Edward Cooney

 Edward Cooney (1867–1960) was an Irish evangelist from the 1890s to the 1950s.
 Cooney was born in Enniskillen, Ireland to William R. Cooney, a wealthy local merchant.
 He was the third of eight children and joined the family business after finishing his schooling.
 He began combining his business travel with lay preaching around Ireland.

 He became one of the early leaders of a church founded by William Irvine after leaving his business career.
 Because of his colourful style and public preaching, his name came to be associated with the entire movement.
-Later, as Irvine's ouster, he began to criticise the development of hierarchy within the Two by Twos, its taking of a name for official purposes, and abandonment of other original tenets.
-Cooney and those who agreed with him were later expelled, and formed a looser group which is referred to as the Cooneyites.
+Later, after Irvine's ouster, Cooney began to criticise the development of hierarchy within the Two by Twos, its taking of a name for official purposes, and abandonment of other of its original tenets.
+He and those who agreed with him were later expelled, and formed a looser group which is referred to as the Cooneyites.
 He continued his worldwide missions as an itinerant evangelist until his death in 1960.

 Early life

 Edward Cooney was born in 1867 in Enniskillen, County Fermanagh, Ireland, the third of eight children.
 He was baptised into the Church of Ireland at St. Anne's parish church (now St Macartan's Cathedral) there.
 His father was William Rutherford Cooney, a prominent local merchant, and his mother was Emily Maria Carson Cooney.
 He was educated first at the Enniskillen Model School.
-He went on to attend the prestigious Portora Royal School, which counted Oscar Wilde and, later, Samuel Beckett among its graduates.
+He went on to attend the Portora Royal School.
 He was remembered by a classmate as "one of the nicest and best behaved" students at that time.
 Following school, he made a start in the family's business interests.

 Edward's devout elder brother William contracted tuberculosis when Edward was 17 years old.
 Edward also developed the infection, and they were sent to their uncle in Australia to recuperate.
 William worsened during 1887, and Edward took him to Ceylon where his mother and sister met them.
 Edward returned to Australia, while William was taken to Ireland.
 William died a week after arriving home.
 This reportedly prompted Edward to re-examine his own life, and he felt drawn to a closer relationship with God at this time.